-To help overcome these challenges and help ensure U.S. squad dominance over adversaries in the decades to come, DARPA has launched the Squad X Experimentation (Squad X) program.
+To help overcome these challenges and help ensure U.S. squad dominance over adversaries in the decades to come, DARPA launched the Squad X Experimentation (Squad X) program in 2016.
 “Through Squad X, we want to vastly improve dismounted squad effectiveness in all domains by integrating new and existing technologies into systems that squads can bring with them,” said Maj.
 Christopher Orlowski, DARPA program manager.

 Squad X seeks to design, develop and validate system prototypes for combined-arms squads.
 The program intends to lay the foundation for breakthrough technologies and capabilities that would:

 - Improve shared situational understanding of the multi-domain operational environment: physical, electromagnetic and cyber